Justin Homma

-Justin Homma (本間 ジャスティン, Homma Jasutin) is a Japanese footballer currently playing as a full-back for club Matsumoto Yamaga FC on loan from Vissel Kobe.
+Justin Homma (本間 ジャスティン, Honma Jasutin) is a Japanese footballer currently playing as a full-back for club Vissel Kobe.

 Club career

 Homma began his career with Kadoma Kitakaze SC and the Gamba Osaka affiliate team in Kadoma, before joining the academy of J1 League side Vissel Kobe.
 He was invited to train for the first team in January 2023.
 On 24 May, he made his professional debut in a 1–0 J.League Cup win over Nagoya Grampus, coming on as a substitute for Jean Patric.

 On 23 August 2024, Homma joined Yokohama F. Marinos on a season-long loan deal.

 In December 2024, it was announced that Homma would join J3 League club Matsumoto Yamaga FC on loan for the 2025 season.

 International career

 Having already represented Japan at under-17 level, Homma was called up to the under-19 team for the 2023 Maurice Revello Tournament.